-Description: An open space where the building façade is setback from the Street Line and the space between is occupied by a hardscape intended for use as an extension of the public sidewalk and outdoor amenity space such as for outdoor seating or displays.
-The terrace may also allow for public circulation along the façade and can be used to provide at-grade access or a grade change along a Street Line.
+Description: An open space where the building façade is setback from the Street R.O.
+W. Line and the space between is occupied by a hardscape intended for use as an extension of the public sidewalk and outdoor amenity space such as for outdoor seating or displays.
+The space may also allow for public circulation along the façade and can be used to provide at-grade access or a grade change along a Street R.O.W.
+Line.